-8. California Shine the Light Law.
+9. California Shine the Light Law.

 California Civil Code Section 1798.83 permits California residents to request and obtain from us once a year, free of charge, a list of the third parties to whom we have disclosed personal information (as defined under that statute) of that California resident, for direct marketing purposes in the preceding calendar year and the categories of that kind of personal information that was disclosed to them.
-If you are a California resident and you wish to make such a request, you may do so by contacting us as specified in Section 11 below.
+If you are a California resident and you wish to make such a request, you may do so by contacting us as specified in the “Contact Information and Privacy Questions

-9. Linked Sites.
+10. Linked Sites.

-10. Accessing, Updating, or Deleting your Personal Information.
+11. Accessing, Updating, or Deleting your Personal Information.

-If personal information that you have submitted to us changes or if you would like to remove your personal information, please contact us as specified in Section 11 below.
+” Section below.
 We will make good faith efforts to resolve requests to remove information or correct inaccurate information except where the request is unreasonable, requires disproportionate technical effort or expense, jeopardizes the privacy of others, or would be impractical.

-11. Contact Information and Privacy Questions.
+12. Contact Information and Privacy Questions.